 The phenomenon of Britons moving to France has a long history.
 More recently, Britons have been migrating to regions such as Brittany, Normandy, Dordogne and Provence.
 But English voices can be heard in out-of-the-way pockets of France too.
 I’ve spent years researching British migration in a département that borders the Pyrenees – Ariège – a little-known area of south-west France with some beautifully wild and remote corners.

 You can read snippets from what I found on the British migration to France page.
 Or for academics, there’s a page with links to my Academic Publications.
 For an audio summary of my research, listen to the podcast that I recorded for the BrExpats research project.

-I’m lucky to be able to spend my spare time hiking and cycling around the Ariège Pyrenees.
-The Illustrated Ariège walks page outlines some of my favourite Pyrenean hikes.
+Being a digital nomad I’m lucky to be able to spend time hiking and cycling around the Ariège Pyrenees, particularly the Couserans.
+The Illustrated Ariège walks page outlines some of my favourite hikes.
 There are plenty of walking books and online route sites in French, and I’ve linked to these where relevant, but there aren’t that many in English.
-I’ve discovered most of my walks by looking at a map and aiming for a particular feature or ridge, or from local word of mouth.
-New walks will be added from time to time.
+New walks are regularly added as blog posts.

 The Ariège images page gives a flavour of the immense variety of Ariège landscapes: the high mountain ridges above the wooded valley sides, the glacier-gouged cirques – straight out of a geography textbook! – the rustic architecture and the cascading waterfalls.